bobbyiliev/introduction-to-bash-scripting/ebook/en/content/017-executing-bash-script-on-multiple-remote-server.md

 * [How to Create a Droplet from the DigitalOcean Control Panel](https://www.digitalocean.com/docs/droplets/how-to/create/)

-You can also follow the steps from this video here on how to do your initial server setul:
+You can also follow the steps from this video here on how to do your initial server setup:

 * [How to do your Initial Server Setup with Ubuntu](https://youtu.be/7NL2_4HIgKU)